DavidTompkins/spark_executor_docker/README.md

 And set the following environment variable in ``${SPARK_HOME}/conf/docker.properties`` to the push location for the container image, which must be a remote Docker repository that is accessible from all of the Mesos slave nodes:
 * ``spark.mesos.executor.docker.image: <remote_docker_repository>/spark_executor_docker:latest``

-Note that the current implementation of Mesos's launch mechanism uses Docker v1, so if you choose to change the image URL to a remote Docker registry with authentication then you will need to use Docker v1 authentication.
+Note that the current implementation of Mesos's launch mechanism uses Docker v1, so if you choose to use a remote Docker registry with authentication then you will need to use Docker v1 authentication.

 ## License